 - Recipients should be aware that some external awards may restrict students from holding a CTEF GF at the same time as the external award.

 - There is no restriction on CTEF GF recipients receiving income for work performed during tenure of the CTEF GF.

 - Students will be eligible to receive CTEF GF support only during the first 15 semesters of a PhD program.

 - Awards are made by the Senate Graduate Awards Adjudication Committee on the recommendations of the Departmental Graduate Program Committee.

-- Application is made on the Application for a CTEF Graduate Fellowship form located on the Office of the Dean of Graduate Studies website.
+- Application is made through the Graduate Award, Application and Adjudication System GA 3 S (which will be live as of April 1, 2015) located on the Office of the Dean of Graduate Studies website.

 The application deadline to the department of enrolment is April 15.